61netpa/Material-for-Revolt/README.md

-# Revolt Material
+# Revolt Stuff
-A theme for revolt highly inspired from [CapnKitten's Material Discord](https://github.com/CapnKitten/Material-Discord).
+A repository that is being used to store Revolt releated stuff